Resourcing campaigns

 How will I know if I am selected?

-Prospective grantees will be notified in two rounds.
-The first round will be notified by June 2024, and the second round by October 2024.
-If you do not apply by the deadline of June 28th 2024, you won’t be eligible for either round.
+Prospective grantees will be notified by June 2025.
+If you do not apply by the deadline of April 14th, 2025, you won’t be eligible for the program.

 Are there any restrictions to apply for the grant?